top of page

 The Story Behind Bag of Joy

 I started Bag of Joy in 2019 when I was in fifth grade.
-I wanted to give back but didn’t know where to start, so I began small—adopting wishlists for kids in foster care.
+I wanted to give back but didn’t really know how, so I started small by adopting holiday wishlists for children in foster care.

 Research Behind Bag of Joy